hongyusu/hongyusu.github.io/amt/_posts/2017-01-06-spark-streaming-kafka-avro-and-registry.md

 ---

-Streaming data processing is another interesting topic data science.
-In this article, we will walk through the integration of Spark streaming, Kafka streaming, Avro, and schema registry.
-Note that this IS NOT a high level introduction in pseudocode, all following implementations should defintely work when compiled properly.
+Streaming data processing is yet another interesting topic in data science.
+In this article, we will walk through the integration of Spark streaming, Kafka streaming, and Schema registry for the purpose of communicating Avro-format messages.
+The following implementations should work when the package is compiled properly.
 In addition, Spark, Kafka and Zookeeper are running on a single machine (standalone cluster).
-The actual configurations of Spark, Kafka, and Zookeeper are to some extend irrelevant to the integration.
+The actual configurations of Spark, Kafka, and Zookeeper are to some extend irrelevant to this integration.

 # Table of content